edfoss/edfoss/README.md

 <!---
 Try adding some empty links to see how they render in html.
-Try enclosing the links within a quote block
+Try enclosing the links within a quote block - No joy
 --->

 ----